 Instructions

-• In a small bowl, whisk together your egg and yogurt.
+• In a separate bowl, whisk together the egg, yogurt, and vanilla.

 • Make a well in the center of your dough and whisk in your egg and yogurt.
 Also, add your lilac sugar.
 Combine until a thick dough forms.